hariananthan/react-baremin/README.md

 # react-baremin
-The bare minimum code required to setup react quick and easy :zap:.
+The bare minimum code required to setup react quick and easy. :zap:

 Takes less space than create-react-app and contains only the essential dependencies and configuration so that you can build your app as you like from there.